systemslab/popper-paper/paper/paper.md

 article (with a `build.sh` command inside the `paper` folder) and see the new image like the one shown in @Fig:bww-airtempanalysis.

-**Documenting Changes to Experiments**: The paper repository is the analogy to the lab notebook in experimental science.
-There are many ways in which these changes can be registered in the form of code repository commits.
-Same good practices of version control for software projects apply: make changes small, i.e. commit early and often; separate commits that change the logic of the experiment and analysis, from the ones that record changes to results; and write commit messages so they describe in as much detail as possible the changes to the experiment, or the new results being added to the repository.

 ## Benefits and Limitations

-As illustrated in the previous scenarios, it is much easier to pull an already Popperized experiment ([@Sec:torpor ; @Sec:gassyfs ;
+The use cases in this section illustrate how easier it is to pull an already Popperized experiment ([@Sec:torpor ; @Sec:gassyfs ;
 @Sec:bww]) than "Popperizing" one (@Sec:mpi).
-While it might seem like a burden at the beginning of an exploration to, following Popper quickly pays-off.
+While it might seem like a burden, at the beginning of an experimental exploration, following Popper quickly pays-off.
 Consider the common situation of going back to an experiment after a short amount of time and the struggle the represents having to remember what was done, or why things were done in a particular way.
 However, Popper is not perfect.
 Obvious issues such as the lack of resources, either because of the use of special hardware or due to the large-scale nature of an experiment, have to be resolved before a Popperized experiment is re-executed.
 Nevertheless, having access to the original experiment and all associated artifacts is extremely valuable.
+Additionally, in some cases, the choice one selects to package an experiment might affect its reproducibility such as in cases where VMs introduce ineligible overheads.

 # The Case for Popper {#sec:discussion}